DragonSenses/job-tracker/journey.md

 };
 ```

 When we create the job in the database, we should also sanitize the input from the request body.
-To do so, we use `xssFilters.inHTMLData(req.body)`.
+To do so, we use `xssFilters.inHTMLData(inputData)` on any inputs we are extracting from the request `POST` body.

+In this case, we should use `xssFilters` on `company` and `position`.
+Let's look at the code once again:

 ```js
 import xssFilters from 'xss-filters';